Jassie Gill: Music career

-Film career
+Acting career

 Gill made his acting debut on the big screen in Mr & Mrs 420.
 He followed this up with Dil Vil Pyar Vyar.
 He paired with Roshan Prince and Simran Kaur Mundi in the romantic comedy Mundeyan Ton Bachke Rahin.

 Gill signed to make a film with Gauahar Khan in February 2015, titled Oh Yaara Ainvayi Ainvayi Lut Gaya, which marked her debut in Punjabi films.
 He also starred in Channo Kamli Yaar Di alongside Neeru Bajwa.
 He debuted in Hindi cinema with the 2018 film Happy Phirr Bhag Jayegi, alongside Sonakshi Sinha, Diana Penty and Jimmy Sheirgill.
 It was released on 24 August 2018.
 In 2020, he acted in Panga, starring alongside Kangana Ranaut.
 He was last seen in 2021 film Kya Meri Sonam Gupta Bewafa Hai? co-starring Surbhi Jyoti in her debut film.
 In 2023, he played the role of Moh in Salman Khan's Kisi Ka Bhai Kisi Ki Jaan opposite Palak Tiwari. and upcoming Hall Ki Ae.